 Contact us 01889 597 283 | contact@oaktimberstructures.co.uk

-At Oak Timber Structures, we supply bespoke oak garden rooms crafted by our skilled artisans to the highest standards.
+At Oak Timber Structures, we supply bespoke oak garden rooms and orangeries crafted by our skilled artisans to the highest standards.
 We deliver your oak garden room as a kit, ready for assembly.

 On hand held devices we recommend flipping the screen horizontally whilst designing your structure.